For students

 Sing the next note

-Play a scale slowly — play the first note and sing the note right above, then play the note you just sang.
+Play a scale slowly — play the first note and sing the note right above, then play the note you were singing.
 Continue up and then down.
-This builds intonation and pitch awareness.
+How does this help your sense of intonation and finding the pitches?

 #73